Thomas Charles: Later life

 The London Hibernian Society asked him to accompany David Bogue, Joseph Hughes, and Samuel Mills to Ireland in August 1807, to report on the state of Protestant religion in the country.
 Their report is still extant, and among the movements initiated as a result of their visit was the Circulating School system.
 In 1810, owing to the growth of Methodism and the lack of ordained ministers, he led the Connection in the movement for connectionally ordained ministers, and his influence was the chief factor in the success of that important step.
 From 1811 to 1814 his energy was mainly devoted to establishing auxiliary Bible Societies.
 By correspondence he stimulated some friends in Edinburgh to establish charity schools in the Highlands, and the Gaelic School Society (1811) was his idea.
 His last work was a corrected edition of the Welsh Bible issued in small pica by the Bible Society.

 Charles died, "worn down by his activities" according to biographer Edwin Welch, in October 1814, nine days before his 59th birthday, and was buried at nearby Llanycil.
-His widow, who had retired from business in 1810, died two weeks later.
+His widow, who had retired from business in 1810, died two weeks later, aged 61.

 As a preacher he was in great request, though possessing but few of the qualities of the popular preacher.
 All his work received very small remuneration; the family was maintained by the profits of a business managed by Mrs Charles a keen, active and good woman.
 His influence is still felt, and he is rightly claimed as one of the makers of modern Wales.

 His great-grandson was Thomas Charles Edwards (1837–1900), the first principal of the University College of Wales, Aberystwyth.